themejuice/tj/README.md

 ![Theme Juice CLI](demo.gif)

 ***The master branch contains features currently in development, so don't expect it to work at all times.
 Grab the newest RubyGem instead of building directly from master.
 Until `1.0`, we'll most likely be adjusting things, and that means breaking changes.
-Before updating, be sure to check back here to make sure that nothing major breaks.***
+Before updating, be sure to check back here to make sure that nothing major has changed.***

 _All breaking changes will go up a minor version (`0.x.0`), while patches and backwards compatible changes will bump up the patch number (`0.0.x`).
 After `1.0`, we will follow [semantic versioning](http://semver.org/)_.